 Mike Schneider began writing in the early 1970s when he published an anti-war "underground" newspaper at an air force base in Ohio.
 He now lives in Pittsburgh, where he has been a lawyer, teacher, activist, freelance writer and science writer at Carnegie Mellon University.
 His poems have appeared in many journals, including Cimarron Review, Notre Dame Review, Chautauqua, Hunger Mountain and POETRY.
 His chapbook Rooster was a runner-up in the 2004 Main Street Rag chapbook competition.
 His poetry book reviews appear in The Pittsburgh Post-Gazette and Pittsburgh's City Paper.
 He received a 2003-04 Creative Artists Stipend in Arts Commentary from the Pennsylvania Council on the Arts.
-He received the 2012 Editors Award from The Florida Review for his poetry.
+The Florida Review awarded him its 2012 Editors Award in Poetry.

 Publications and Prizes